jakubboucek/docker-lamp-devstack/README.md

 ### Using MySQL
-MySQL server starts at the same time as web server.
+MySQL server starts at the same time as the web server.

 Available MySQL images: